American Craftsman 50 Series Reviews

 Website Editor's Answer

 Brad, as long as you can properly attach the frame to the concrete and seal the around the window, you don't need the wood strips.
-Again, I would just advise doing some research to make sure you know how to properly install the window into concrete.
+Again, I would just advise doing some research by looking at our page on American Craftsman 50 series reviews.
+Then, go online and watch the videos on youtube.com on how to properly install the window into concrete.
 Good luck!

 Editor John M. - February, 2020